HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 The function updates the selected directory for a course.

 ## Input Parameters
-- Parameter: selectDir
+- Parameter: githubDir
-   - Type: ?
+   - Type: varchar
-   - Description: Relative path to the directory inside the repo.
-Stored as *varchar(256)* in the database
+   - Description: This is used to update the selected directory in the GitHub import workflow.
+Stored as varchar(255) in the database

 - Parameter: cid
    - Type: int